VictorCodebase/VictorCodebase/README.md

 # About me
   Im a web and android developer👨🏽‍💻.
-  I also really enjoy experiamenting with other languages and technologies beyond my stack🚀.
+  I also really enjoy experimenting with other languages and technologies beyond my stack🚀.
   I am particulary interested in Algorithms.
 Understanding the best implementation of an algorithm to achieve best runtimes given diferent conditions
   I also lov💖 UI design.
 Its so fun! literally the best